dragonflyoss/Dragonfly/README.md

 - **Intelligent**: host level speed limit, intelligent flow control due to host dection;
 - **Secure**: block transmission encrytion, HTTPS connection support.

 Dragonfly is now hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as a Sandbox Level Project.
-Originally it is born to solve all kinds of distribution at very large scales, such as application distribution, cache distribution, log distribution, image distribution and so on.
+Originally it was born to solve all kinds of distribution at very large scales, such as application distribution, cache distribution, log distribution, image distribution, and so on.

-Dragonfly is written in Java with the previous versions(< 0.3.0), and now is being refactored with Go.
+Dragonfly was written in Java with the previous versions(< 0.3.0), and now is being refactored with Go.

 ## Features

 In details, Dragonfly has the following features:

 - **P2P based file distribution**: Using P2P technology for file transmission, which can make full use of the bandwidth resources of each peer to improve download efficiency,  saves a lot of cross-IDC bandwidth, especially costly cross-board bandwidth
-- **Non-invasive support all kinds of container technologies**: Dragonfly can seamlessly support various containers for distributing images.
+- **Non-invasive support for all kinds of container technologies**: Dragonfly can seamlessly support various containers for distributing images.
 - **Host level speed limit**: Many downloading tools(wget/curl) only have rate limit for the current download task, but dragonfly also provides rate limit for the entire host.
 - **Passive CDN**: The CDN mechanism can avoid repetitive remote downloads.
 - **Strong consistency**: Dragonfly can guarantee that all downloaded files must be consistent even if users do not provide any check code(MD5).